popsim-consortium/stdpopsim/docs/tutorial.rst

 Some examples of analyzing tree sequences are given :ref:`below <sec_tute_analyses>`.
-If desired, these can be converted to VCF on the command line if the `tskit <https://tskit.dev/tskit/>`__ package is installed, with the ``tskit vcf`` command:
+If desired, these can be converted to VCF on the command line if the `tskit <https://tskit.dev/software/tskit.html>`__ package is installed, with the ``tskit vcf`` command:

 .. code-block:: console

    $ tskit vcf foo.ts > foo.vcf

-For this small example (only five samples), the file sizes are similar, but the tree sequence is slightly larger than the VCF (it does carry a good bit more information about the trees, after all).
+For this small example (only five diploid samples), the file sizes are similar, but the tree sequence is slightly larger than the VCF (it does carry a good bit more information about the trees, after all).
-However, if we up the sample sizes to 1000 and 1500 (the simulation is still pretty quick) the tree sequence is twenty-three times smaller:
+However, if we up the sample sizes to 1000 and 1500 (the simulation is still pretty quick) the tree sequence is fifty-two times smaller:

 .. code-block:: console

-   $ stdpopsim HomSap -s 1046 -g HapMapII_GRCh37 -c chr22 -o foo.ts -d OutOfAfrica_2T12 AFR:1000 EUR:1500
+   $ stdpopsim HomSap -s 1046 -g HapMapII_GRCh38 -c chr22 -o foo.ts \
+   $    -d OutOfAfrica_2T12 AFR:1000 EUR:1500
    $ tskit vcf foo.ts > foo.vcf
    $ ls -lth foo.*
-   -rw-r--r-- 1 peter peter 3139M Apr  3 10:40 foo.vcf
-   -rw-r--r-- 1 peter peter  136M Apr  3 10:39 foo.ts
+   -rw-rw-r-- 1 natep natep 8.6G Oct  4 12:03 foo.vcf
+   -rw-rw-r-- 1 natep natep 163M Oct  4 12:02 foo.ts

 Zipping the files (using the `tszip <https://tszip.readthedocs.io/en/latest/>`__ package) reduces this difference quite a lot,